 - As many as 40% of pregnant women experience RLS symptoms.
 The symptoms usually fade within a few weeks after delivery.

-The causes of primary RLS are unknown, but some of the risk factors are known.
+While causes of primary RLS are unknown, some of the risk factors are known:

 - In 25% to 75% of cases, primary RLS seems to run in families.
 Such hereditary cases of RLS tend to start earlier in life and get worse more slowly than other cases.